 There are probably less than 50 occurrences statewide.
 Very few documented occurrences have good viability and only a few are protected on public land or private conservation land.
 This community has a somewhat limited statewide distribution (correlated to circumnuetral to high pH bedrock geology).
 Most examples are relatively small.
 This community has probably declined moderately from historical numbers and most occurrences are likely threatened by fire suppression.

-The number and acreage of northern white cedar rocky summits in New York have probably declined slightly in recent decades due to fire suppression, antenna tower construction, recreational disturbances, and invasive species.
+The number and acreage of northern white cedar rocky summits in New York have probably declined slightly in recent decades due to antenna tower construction, recreational disturbances, and invasive species.

 The number and acreage of northern white cedar rocky summits in New York have probably declined moderately from historical numbers as a result of fire suppression, summit clearing for development, and mining of mineral resources.

 The threats to northern white cedar rocky summits are not well documented.
 Threats are presumed to be similar to other summit communities.
 In general, summit communities are threatened by development (especially plans for cellular telephone and radio towers, wind farms, and similar structures) and trampling by recreational visitors (e.g., hikers and climbers).
 Given the stunted and gnarly growth form of summit trees, the community is only minimally threatened for timber resources.
 Summits on unprotected land may targeted for mining of mineral resources.
 Clearing in the adjacent forest may be a threat that provides corridors for invasive plants.
-Non-native plants, such as Helleborine orchid (Epipactis helleborine), are minor threat at a few northern white cedar rocky summits.
+A few northern white cedar rocky summits are threatened by non-native plants, such as European buckthorn (Rhamnus cathartica) and Helleborine orchid (Epipactis helleborine).

 Management activities should include the development and implementation of prescribed burn plans at appropriate sites.
 Fragmenting features such as roads, abandoned tower clearings, and unnecessary trails should be reduced or minimized, and high-impact activities such as mountain biking and hang-gliding should be restricted to trails and least sensitive areas.
 Prevent the dumping of trash and off-trail trampling at heavily visited summits.